 Like with any new venture, it is best to start small.
 For your initial projects, if you focus on smaller pilot projects rather than a full-fledged transformation then the risks are fewer.
 Such projects will have a meaningful impact and draw an achievable roadmap for the company.
 The success would convince stakeholders to show more initiative and involvement.

 Nevertheless, the projects should be significant enough to create an impact.
-Ideally, you would want to use the true entrepreneurial spirit by using the technology to address the existing problems in the company’s strategy or operations.
+Ideally, you would want to use the true entrepreneurial spirit by using the blockchain technology to address the existing problems in the company’s strategy or operations.

 The blockchain is a leading digital transformation technology that allows you to address the problems in an effective way, to bring in more transparency, and to develop a more effective process.